Robotic Process Automation Tutorial (RPA)

 Now that we know the industry wide usage of RPA, it is good to know the list of companies which are using RPA.
 This was a request from many of my readers as well, so I have written a detailed article with the list of companies using RPA.
 Feel free to check it out!

 Why RPA Fail?

-If the below points are not taken care then chances are high for becoming the Robotic Process Automation a failure.
+If the below the prerequisites for rpa are not considered properly then chances are high for leading the Robotic Process Automation to a failure.